Skip to main content

 Stress and sleep

 Sleep can make a huge difference to stress, but naturally it's one of the first things we lose.
-A systematic review in 2017 found 29 studies that showed exercise improves sleep quality or duration, although four found no difference and one reported a negative impact - authors suggested that the relationship might not be so strong for younger people.
+A systematic review found 29 studies that showed exercise improves sleep quality or duration, although four found no difference and one reported a negative impact - authors suggested that the relationship might not be so strong for younger people3.

-Breathing techniques are a common approach to rumination at night-time and Dr Perry's audio book includes one called 'colourful breathing', which she sometimes uses with her five-year-old.
+Breathing techniques are a common approach to stressful thoughts at night-time and Dr Perry's audio book includes one called colourful breathing, which she sometimes uses with her five-year-old.
 Other techniques such as breathing with counting or box breathing may also be worth a try.

 Stress and burnout

-Although burnout's been recognised by the World Health Organization and is classed as a major problem for professions like healthcare, it's still viewed with cynicism.
-Dr Perry notes that she sees a lot of clients with burnout, particularly since the pandemic as isolation and a sense of responsibility shot up.
+Although burnout has been recognised by the World Health Organization and is classed as a major problem for professions like healthcare, it's still viewed with cynicism.

 "People with burnout really struggle to stop and recover, so they sometimes get to a point where they have no choice.
 I've spoken to people in the past who've not been able to get out of bed for weeks at a time.
 Your body just shuts down when you have done too much for too long.
 The earlier you can notice and deal with it, the more important that can be."